Taíno Music Pioneer

 Still Available for a limited time!
 Dance of the Mountain People: Indigenous Taino Music, Anniversary Edition 2011.
 Composed, performed, and produced by Roberto Múkaro Borrero, Dance of the Mountain People was the first full length, traditional-style Taíno music album to be released anywhere in the world.
 Music from Dance of the Mountain People is featured in the video game "Arrival: Kasike."

 o CLICK HERE to purchase Dance of the Mountain People CD.

 In 2014, Múkaro contributed his original composition, "Daka Naboria," to the premiere release of the Abrazos Orchestra's "Message of Love."
 He has performed "Daka Naboria" with the Abrazos Orchestra live in concert.

 Who's gonna save you?

-R. Múkaro Borrero contributed the sound of the "guamo (conch shell horn)" to Native American recording artist Robbie Romero's hit single release entitled "Who's gonna save you?"
+R. Múkaro Borrero contributed the sound of the "guamo (conch shell horn)" to Native American recording artist Robby Romero's hit single release entitled "Who's gonna save you?"
 The single entered the top ten at #9 on the National Aboriginal Music Charts and is featured on Romero’s album release "Painting The World."
-The release of Painting the World took place during the United Nations Permanent Forum On Indigenous Issues Cultural Event on Earth Day, April 22, 2008 at United Nations Headquarters in New York City with a live performance by Romero accompanied by Cameron McCarthy and Borrero.
+The release of Painting the World took place during the United Nations Permanent Forum On Indigenous Issues Cultural Event on Earth Day, April 22, 2008 at United Nations Headquarters in New York City with a live performance by Romero accompanied by Cameron McCarthy and Roberto Borrero.